 On completing this subject, participants should be able to:

-- critically analyse teaching and learning theories and principles and apply them appropriately to a range of contexts;
+- Critically analyse theories and principles and apply them appropriately to a range of contexts;

-- work constructively with colleagues to evaluate and support one another's work.
+- Work constructively with peers to evaluate and support one another's work.